thassung/TrydoDict/README.md

-# ChatABC
+# TrydoDict

 ## Overview

-Welcome to the Language Model Demo App!
-This web-based application demonstrates the basic functionality of a language model, allowing users to input a prompt and retrieve the generated text based on the prompt and input temperature (seriousness) and seed.
+Welcome to the Machine Translation Demo App!
+This web-based application demonstrates the basic functionality of a machine translation, allowing users to input a word or sentence in English and retrieve the generated translation in Thai.

+## Dataset

+The machine translation is trained with a data from [Hugging Face]([https://gutenberg.org/](https://huggingface.co/datasets/scb_mt_enth_2020)) which is a large English-Thai parallel corpus, curated from news, Wikipedia articles, SMS messages, task-based dialogs, web-crawled data and government documents.

 ## Features

-- **Input:** User can enter a prompt in the provided input section.
+- **Input:** User can enter an English word or sentence in the provided input section.
-- **Seriouness:** User can select temperature from 0 to 1 for the text generation.
-The higher temperature will yield a more sensible text with a trade off of creativity.
-- **Seed:** User can choose the seed to generate the text.
-Different seeds will give different text.
-- **Submit Button:** User click submit after typing the prompt.
-The model will generate the text initiated with the prompt.
+- **Submit Button:** User clicks *submit* after typing the prompt.
+The app will generate the translation from the provided text.
-- **Generated Text:** A text will be generated and shown next to the submit button.
-If the input prompt contains any word unknown to the model, it will replace the word with &lt;unk&gt; instead.
+- **Generated Translation:** A translation will be generated and shown next to the submit button.
+The app might give &lt;unk&gt; in the generated text if the input contains unknown word.
-- **Dataset:** The language model was trained with data from [Project Gutenberg](https://gutenberg.org/) provided in [NLTK corpora](https://github.com/nltk/nltk_data/blob/gh-pages/packages/corpora/).

 ### Prerequisites